Syndace/python-xeddsa/README.md

 ## Installation ##

-python-xeddsa is available on (64 bit) Linux, MacOS and Windows. [libsodium](https://download.libsodium.org/doc/) must be installed on the system.
+python-xeddsa depends on two system libraries, [libxeddsa](https://github.com/Syndace/libxeddsa) and [libsodium](https://download.libsodium.org/doc/).

 Install the latest release using pip (`pip install XEdDSA`) or manually from source by running `pip install .` (preferred) or `python setup.py install` in the cloned repository.
+The installation requires libsodium and the Python development headers to be installed.
 If a locally installed version of libxeddsa is available, python-xeddsa tries to use that.
-Otherwise it uses prebuilt binaries of the library.
+Otherwise it uses prebuilt binaries of the library, which are available for Linux, MacOS and Windows on the amd64 architecture.
+Set the `LIBXEDDSA_FORCE_LOCAL` environment variable to forbid the usage of prebuilt binaries.